 Fifteen percent (15%) of our annual rents come from properties where a majority of the operating revenues are received from the Medicare and Medicaid programs.
 Even at properties where less than a majority of the revenues comes from Medicare or Medicaid payments, a reduction in such payments can materially adversely impact profits or result in losses by our tenants.
-The federal government and some states are now experiencing or have recently experienced fiscal deficits and budget pressures.
+The federal government and some states are now experiencing or have recently experienced fiscal deficits and other budget pressures.
 Historically when governmental deficits or budget pressures have increased, cutbacks in Medicare and Medicaid funding have followed.
 These cutbacks sometimes include rate reductions, but more often result in a failure of Medicare and Medicaid rates to increase by sufficient amounts to offset increasing costs.
-If Medicare or Medicaid rates are reduced from current levels or if rate increases are less than increases in our tenants operating costs, it could have a material adverse effect on the ability of some of our tenants, including Five Star, to pay our rents.
+Pursuant to the SCHIP Extension Act, effective April 1, 2008, the Medicare rate increase for rehabilitation hospitals reimbursed as IRFs has been set at zero for FY 2008 and 2009.
+If and to the extent Medicare or Medicaid rates are reduced from current levels or if rate increases are less than increases in our tenants operating costs, it could have a material adverse effect on the ability of some of our tenants, including Five Star, to pay rent to us.